AutodeskGames/stingray-docs/source/sdk_help/define_a_plugin.md

 You can use the `platforms` and `dependencies` properties to identify exactly what other platforms, plug-ins and versions your plug-in needs.

->	**NOTE:** The dependencies you specify are not currently enforced.
+>	**NOTE:** The only dependency that is currently enforced by the editor is the dependency on the base `Stingray` app.
+The editor does not yet handle platform dependencies or dependencies on other plug-ins.
 However, we encourage you to start including them now.
 Not only will this give you less to do later when Stingray starts to enforce the versioning, but it can also be helpful in general to identify exactly what your plug-in really depends on.

 `platforms`